epics-base/exampleJava/src/rdbService/RDBSERVICE_README.txt

 1. common  - for source/pvCommon_setup.bash
 2. pvAccessJava - for PVAccess
 3. pvDataJava   - for PVData
-4. pvIOCJava    - for JavaIOC
-5. exampleJava   - for the rdbService java classes and config files.
+4. exampleJava   - for the rdbService java classes and config files.

 CONFIGURATION
 -------------
 0. Most importantly, work out how your rdbService server side will translate the names it is given, like "myaccelerators:magnetdata" into a SQL SELECT statement.
-As shipped rdbService does this in RdbServiceFactory, by looking up the name it was given in a trivial 2-column Oracle table called EIDA_NAMES (see RdbServiceFactory.java).
+As shipped rdbService does this in RdbServiceConnection, by looking up the name it was given in a trivial 2-column Oracle table called EIDA_NAMES (see RdbServiceFactory.java).
 Eg:

    sls:alldevices	         Select * from sls.alldevices_v